-While cultivating ties to senior Iraqi political leaders, Iran also has supported Shiite groups that have armed elements outside the formal political structure.
-These Shiite militias are, to varying degrees, loyal to or supportive of Iran's key protégé in Iraq: Shiite cleric and faction leader Moqtada Al Sadr.
+At the same time, the State Department terrorism report for 2010 says that Iran (particularly the Qods Force) continues to support materially (funds, weapons, training, and guidance) Shiite militia groups that act outside the formal political structure.
+These Shiite militias, such as Asa'ib al-Haq (League of the Righteous), Promised Day Brigade, and Kata'ib Hezbollah (Hezbollah Brigades) are, to varying degrees, loyal to or supportive of Iran's key protégé in Iraq: Shiite cleric and faction leader Mogtada Al Sadr.
+Kata'ib Hezbollah, although with a strength of only 400 persons, according to the State Department 2010 report on terrorism, was designated an FTO in July 2009.
 Since returning to Iraq in January 2011, Al Sadr has strongly opposed any U.S. military presence in Iraq after the mandated withdrawal date of December 31, 2011, and thousands of his followers conducted a "show of strength" on May 26, 2011, to reinforce that demand.
 The Sadrists were unarmed, although Al Sadr has threatened his militias could rearm if the withdrawal is not completed.
 The march came one day after then-Secretary of Defense Gates indicated that a continuing U.S. presence beyond 2011 might serve to contain Iran.
 U.S. and Iraqi leaders are, as of early August 2011, in negotiations to extend a U.S. presence beyond the deadline, despite Sadr's threats.
+Iran's support for Sadr and militias could represent an attempt by Iran to seek to ensure a full U.S. withdrawal and to assert that their attacks drove the United States to withdraw.

-Far from confining themselves to peaceful demonstrations, Iran and its allies in Iraq may be seeking to ensure a full U.S. withdrawal and to assert that their attacks drove the United States to withdraw.
-On numerous occasions since 2005, U.S. commanders in Iraq have asserted that the Oods (Jerusalem) Force, the unit of Iran's Revolutionary Guard that provides support to pro-Iranian movements outside Iran's borders, was providing arms (including highly lethal "explosively forced projectiles," training, guidance, and financing) to Shiite militias in Iraq.
-The State Department report on terrorism for 2009, mentioned above, said that much of this support continues.
+U.S. officials have gone to substantial lengths to demonstrate the assertions about Iranian arming of Iraqi Shiite militias.
+Since 2005, U.S. commanders in Iraq have asserted that the Qods (Jerusalem) Force was providing highly lethal "explosively forced projectiles," training, guidance, and financing) to Shiite militias in Iraq.
 In late June and early July 2011, a spate of reports quoting senior U.S. officials (including Joint Chiefs of Staff Chairman Mike Mullen and Ambassador to Iraq Jeffrey) said there was recent, forensically confirmed evidence of Iranian weapons deliveries to Shiite militias: weapons that in June 2011 caused more U.S. troop deaths in Iraq (14 during the month) that at any time in the past two years.
-The shipments included more advanced versions of rocketpropelled munitions and bombs and were fielded by Shiite militias mostly in southern Iraq.
-Defense Secretary Leon Panetta, on his first trip to Iraq in that capacity on July 11, 2011, vowed that the United States would press the Iraqi government to combat the militias that are responsible for the violence
+The shipments included more advanced versions of rocket-propelled munitions and bombs and were fielded by Shiite militias mostly in southern Iraq.
+Defense Secretary Leon Panetta, on his first trip to Iraq in that capacity on July 11, 2011, vowed that the United States would press the Iraqi government to combat the militias that are responsible for the violence.
+That action apparently was taken and, as of September 1, 2011, U.S. commanders say Shiite attacks on U.S. forces in southern Iraq have been reduced.
+There were no U.S. troop deaths in Iraq at all in August 2011.